 Students who fail to abide by the Student Conduct Code will be subject to suspension or expulsion.
-Any student who has been suspended or expelled for Student Conduct Code violations will forfeit their right to ESN's Refund Policy.
+Any student who has been expelled for Code of Conduct violations will forfeit their right to ESN's Refund Policy.

-Any reported violations of the Student Conduct Code will be investigated by the Associate School Director.
+The Associate School Director will investigate any reported violations of the Student Conduct Code.
 At the conclusion of the investigation, the student will receive written notification of the outcome of any disciplinary action or agreement.